Logiks/Logiks-Core/README.md

 + For more details visit <http://openlogiks.org/>
 + For a complete api documentation  visit <http://apidocs.openlogiks.org/>
 + For a complete working downloadable package please visit <http://openlogiks.org/downloads/>
-+ Use Logiks Play to learn and explore Logiks, prototype parts of your app without installing anything <http://play.openlogiks.net>
++ Use Logiks Play to learn and explore Logiks, prototype parts of your app without installing anything <http://play.openlogiks.net> (We are currently restructuring the app, will be back soon)